txt/plm19/doc/week5.md

 _**Examples**_

 - Used [a lot in AI](https://aaai.org/ojs/index.php/aimagazine/article/view/537)
-   to co-ordinate many resaerchers working on the same problem.
+   to co-ordinate many researchers working on the same problem.
-     - Think large Dod grants, many instituions, many grad students.
+     - Think large DOD grants, many institutions, many grad students.
-- e.g. speech recognition. layes are:
+- e.g. speech recognition. layers are:
      - Phrases
      - Words
      - Segments
      - Waveform (lowest level)
 - e.g. find a koala:
      - edge detection agents that input edges and output shapes
-     - limb detectiona gents that input shapes and output limbs
+     - limb detection gents that input shapes and output limbs
-     - species detectiona gent that input limbs and output different animal types
+     - species detection gent that input limbs and output different animal types
      - decision agents that input different animal types, reflect on their differences, and

 ### Model View controller

-### Subject Observor
+### Subject Observer

 ### Blackboard

-Layers + Subject-Observor
+Layers + Subject-Observer

 ## Unification

-A wide range of tasks typically assinged to complex theorem proving algorithms can be implemented by a single _unification_ algorithm.
+A wide range of tasks typically assigned to complex theorem proving algorithms can be implemented by a single _unification_ algorithm.

 - Enter Logic Programming.